 Small businesses are an integral part of the local economy.

-Despite being underrepresented in the number of local small and medium businesses per capita when compared to the wider state, the number of small businesses within the region grew by 4.2 per cent from 2017 to 2018, which is more than double the rate of growth across the state.
-This is not uncommon where the local economy is dominated by large industries and it creates opportunities for enterprising individuals to take advantage of gaps and establish successful businesses.
+Despite being underrepresented in the number of local small and medium businesses per capita compared to the wider state, the number of small businesses within the region grew by 4.2 per cent from 2017 to 2018, which is more than double the rate of growth across the state.
+This is not uncommon where the local economy is dominated by large industries and creates opportunities for enterprising individuals to take advantage of gaps and establish successful businesses.

 A thriving small and medium business sector will support the community and provide a number of career choices for local residents.
 The City is committed to working closely with the business community to identify and address key issues in order to create conditions that will allow local businesses to succeed.

 The City understands the role that small, locally-owned businesses play in providing long-term economic growth and is looking to understand how best to support local businesses.

 The Business Climate Scorecard is a new initiative that invites local business owners and managers to provide feedback about their experience operating a business within the City of Karratha.